abhisekpadhi/pfm/docs/design.md

 ![high level design](hld.png 'High level design')

+**Usage pattern insight:**

+-   Users tend to check balance often
+-   They tend to record their expenses in batch/bulk in one sitting when they have leisure time

+**Decoupling read heavy & write heavy paths**

+-   Recording transactions will require high write throughput
+-   Analytics API will requrie read heavy throughput
+-   We cannot afford to loose recorded transactions, so kafka helps to buffer at scale until we commit to DB
+-   Anaytics data (ex: total expense, income, closing balance over specified period) can be near-realtime consistent, which is achieved thorugh a background job that aggregates transaction records to compute analytics data

+**Tradeoff**

+-   To decouple read & write paths, the analytics data is not instantly synced but near-realtime, <5s delay

 ## LLD

 ### Server runtime: Node.js

--   All API calls are network I/O, with nodejs we can do non-blocking network i/o, single nodes can serve high throughput (200 RPS on 1VCPU & 1GB RAM)
+-   All API calls are network I/O, with nodejs we can do non-blocking network i/o,
+-   Each pod can serve high throughput (200 RPS per 1VCPU & 1GB RAM)

 ### Query patterns